Signatures of Dipolar Dark Matter on Indirect Detection: Introduction

 \section{Introduction}

-The enigma of dark matter (DM) is perhaps the most interesting problems in modern astrophysics, moreover that it has led to the incursion of elementary particle physics.
+The enigma of dark matter (DM) is perhaps the most interesting problem in modern astrophysics.
+Moreover, that has led to the incursion of elementary particle physics~\cite{Zwicky:1933gu,Rubin:1962}.
 The joint work of these two disciplines has as one of its main objectives to determine the nature and properties of DM, either through direct or indirect detection.
-This missing mass enigma emerged since was first figured out by F. Zwicky, and later V. Rubin measured the curves of galaxies and the masses of extragalactic systems~\cite{Zwicky:1933gu,Rubin:1962}.
-Nowadays, the evidences from galactic dynamics (rotation curves), galaxy clusters, structure formation, as well as the Big Bang's nucleosynthesis and the cosmic background radiation, suggest that baryons do not suffice to explain observations; most of the non-relativistic missing matter prevailing in the Universe must be non-baryonic~\cite{Peebles:2017bzw,Roos:2012,Bergstrom:2000,Bertone:2005}.
+Nowadays, the evidences from galactic dynamics (rotation curves), galaxy clusters, structure formation, as well as Big Bang's nucleosynthesis and the Cosmic Microwave Background (CMB), suggest that baryons do not suffice to explain these observations; therefore, most of the non-relativistic missing matter prevailing in the Universe must be non-baryonic~\cite{Peebles:2017bzw,Roos:2012,Bergstrom:2000,Bertone:2005}.

-The non-baryonic nature of DM is a clear evidence that our understanding of the matter components of elementary particle physics, beautifully described by the Standard Model (SM) is incomplete.
-For this reason, theoretical physicists have considered new physics beyond the Standard Model (BSM) in order to accommodate (at least) a non-baryonic DM candidate~\cite{Jungman:1996,Bertone:2005}.
-The only no weakly interacting particle within the SM is the neutrino, which has been shown to be inadequate to explain the features of the major DM fraction~\cite{Fornengo:2006yy}.

-One of the most studied and well understood candidates emerging of BSM, are the weak interacting massive particles, commonly called as WIMPs.
-Examples of these are the neutralino~\cite{Jungman:1995df} and the gravitino, but unfortunately they have not been detected yet.
-There are other compelling candidates of non-thermal origin such as the axion~\cite{Turner:1989vc} and axion-like-particles~\cite{Hui:2016ltb}, among others.
-In absence of the discovery of such particles it is worth exploring other possibilities.
-An alternative phenomenological researching line to explore the DM particle properties is an independent model.
-On this line, the restrictions for strongly interacting DM were considered in Ref.~\cite{PhysRevD.41.3594}.
+Physics beyond the Standard Model (BSM) has been considered in order to accommodate a non-baryonic DM candidate~\cite{Jungman:1996,Bertone:2005,DiazCruz:2007be,DiazCruz:2007fc}.